Vertical Federated Learning: Concepts, Advances and Challenges: Improving Communication Efficiency

 \subsection{Compression}

-Compression is a commonly-used approach in VFL to alleviate the communication overhead by reducing the amount of data transmitted among parties.
+Compression is a commonly used approach in VFL to alleviate communication overhead by reducing the amount of data transmitted among parties. {It can alleviate both communication and computation overheads, especially when expensive encryption operations (e.g., HE and MPC) are applied. }

 Neural network-based VFL algorithms naturally map high-dimensional input vectors to low-dimensional representations.
 Some works adopt specialized dimension-reduction techniques to compress data.
 AVFL~\cite{cai2022avfl} leverages Principle Component Analysis (PCA) to compress transmitted data, while CE-VFL~\cite{khan2022communicationefficient} utilizes both PCA and Autoencoders to learn latent representations from raw data.
-Two follow-up works, SecureBoost+~\cite{chen2021secureboost_plus} and eHE-SecureBoost~\cite{xu2021efficient}, of SecureBoost encode encrypted first-order and second-order gradients into a single message to save communication bandwidth.
+Two follow-up works, SecureBoost+~\cite{chen2021secureboost_plus} and eHE-SecureBoost~\cite{xu2021efficient}, of SecureBoost encode encrypted first-order and second-order gradients into a single message to {reduce the encryption operations and the size of data transmitted between parties, thereby saving communication bandwidth and computational costs}.
 C-VFL \cite{castiglia2022compressed} allows an arbitrary compression scheme to be applied to VFL to enhance communication efficiency and provides theoretical analysis on the impact of compressor parameters.
-GP-AVFL~\cite{li2020asynchronousVFL} employs a double-end sparse compression (DESC) technique to save communication traffic volume by squeezing the sparsity in forward outputs of local models and backward gradients transmitted from the active party to passive parties.
+GP-AVFL~\cite{li2020asynchronousVFL} employs a double-end sparse compression (DESC) technique to save communication traffic volume by squeezing the sparsity in forward outputs of local models and backward gradients transmitted from the active party to passive parties. {Adaptive quantization techniques~\cite{yuzhuTIST2022,Jhunjhunwala2021,Linqi2022} may also be considered in future VFL research.}